 Cathedral of the Holy Apostles (R.C.
 Pro-Cathedral, 1848) on Park Place.
 It closed in 1973, and was under threat of demolition for some years.
 It was saved and has sine been developed as student accommodation.
 Somewhat surprisingly, it seems not to be listed.
 Two further views - 1, 2.
 ST 57729 73213.
 All © Carole Sage (2016).
 Link1.
 Link2.
 Three Loxton drawings - 1, 2, 3.
 A rotatable and walk-through view.

 Christ Church (1843-4), on Clifton Down Road, was built as a chapel-of-ease to St. Andrew (for which, see below), and since the destruction of the mother church, Christ Church has assumed the role of parish church.
 A handsome building, the steeple was added in 1859, and the church extended in 1885.
 ST 57032 73367. © Andrew Ross.
 Interior view, © Graeme Harvey (2011).
-Another view, and the interior, now with pews replaced by chairs, both © Carole Sage (2016).
+Another view, the South doorway, the weather vane (looking rather more duck-like that the usual cockerel), interior (now with pews replaced by chairs), the apse the organ, and a selection of the windows - 1, 2, 3, all © Carole Sage (2016 and 2018).
 Link.
 A Loxton drawing.
 Grade II* listed.
 Curiously, there's a church in Shanghai, broadly based on this church - see here.

 The Christian Science Church met at one time in Edgcumbe Hall on Richmond Hill.
 The building is now used as offices.
 ST 57663 73364. © Carole Sage (2016).